yousufk1729/slurpGPT/README.md

 # slurpGPT
 GPT implementation using only PyTorch to generate text similar to a training example.

 ### *Archived.
-I think I got the educational value I intended to get from this project (not bad for my first time using Python and PyTorch).*
+I got the educational value I intended to get from this project (first time using Python and PyTorch).*

 ## Motivation